Can I put milk in a tea kettle?

 Also, they only warm milk without bringing it to a boil.

-Just be aware that some milk frothers don’t include the function of warming milk and others don’t warm milk without frothing it afterwards.
+Just be aware that some milk frothers don’t include the function of warming milk.
+Also, some only warm milk if frothing it afterwards.

-While there are as many options to add milk to tea as there are tea drinkers in the world (cold milk, warm milk, milk before pouring the tea, milk after…), usually milk is added cold.
+While there are as many options to add milk to tea as there are tea drinkers in the world (cold milk, warm milk, milk before pouring the tea, milk after…), many add milk without warming.

-This way, the milk cools down the tea.
+This way, the milk cools down the tea so you can drink it without waiting so much.

-So, there is no obligation to heat the milk and if you want to keep the original taste of your tea, it’s better to avoid it.
+So, there is no obligation to heat the milk and if you want to keep the original taste of your tea, it could be better to avoid it.